swup/docs/src/docs/getting-started/example.md

 ## Demo

-Basically, this is what we've just built.
+Here's an interactive demo to try out the fade animation we've just built together.

 Head to the [demo page](/getting-started/demos/) for more examples.

 ```repl